amphyvi/stringme-linux/README.md

 Use arguments to customize your experience:
 - `-lower` - output is all lowercase
 - `-UPPER` - OUTPUT IS ALL UPPERCASE
-- `-art` - Output not just a text file with track info, but grab album art from the audio player to a .jpg file, too (YMMV). **Image is deleted** alongside track info being cleared (pausing playback or exiting script)
+- `-art` - Output not just a text file with track info, but grab album art from the audio player to a .jpg file, too (YMMV). **Please see the Usage section below for using album art capture**, it's not complicated but has some things to keep in mind!

 If you're using this with OBS, OBS will automatically update changes made to the text file, showing the new artist & song name, whenever the file itself changes (within 1 second).
 Not sure how to use a script like this?
 See Usage below for setup.